cmadland/teaching/pages/02.edci335/01.home/01.welcome/item.md

 !!
 You will not find any course updates in CourseSpaces.
 Make sure you check here!

+!!!!
+In order to ensure that you receive notifications of updates, please scroll to the bottom of this page, enter your preferred email address, and click 'Subscribe'.

 ### Things to do this week!

 As you know, this is a short course, so we need to dive into things relatively quickly.